stacks-network/docs/src/pages/core/naming/creationhowto.md

 ---

-description: "Blockstack naming service (BNS)"
+description: 'Blockstack naming service (BNS)'
 ---

 # Creating a Namespace

 Making a namespace is very expensive.
 Given the large amount of cryptocurrency at stake in name creation, developers wanting to create their own namespaces should read [Understand Namespaces]({{ site.baseurl }}/core/naming/namespaces.html) first.
 You should also read this document thoroughly before creating a namespace.